 On being demobilised in November 1946 John returned to Lincoln and added to his musical activities by taking charge of the Lincoln Orpheus Male Voice Choir.
-In October 1947 he was appointed conductor of Lincoln Co-operative Choir and in November, at his suggestion, added a light orchestra to form the Lincoln Co-operative Choral Association and Orchestral Society.
+In October 1947 he was appointed conductor of the Lincoln Co-operative Choir and in November, at his suggestion, added a light orchestra to form the Lincoln Co-operative Choral Association and Orchestral Society.
 Following their first public performances of the operetta 'Tom Jones' in April 1948, John and the orchestra resigned following disagreements with the Lincoln Co-operative Society Education Committee.
-One month later on 16th May 1948 the newly formed John Bonner Concert Orchestra gave their first concert in Boultham Park, Lincoln, with proceeds in aid of the Soldiers, Sailors and Airmen's Families Association.
+One month later on 16th May 1948, the newly formed John Bonner Concert Orchestra gave their first concert in Boultham Park, Lincoln, with proceeds in aid of the Soldiers, Sailors and Airmen's Families Association.
 (S.S.A.F.A).
 The John Bonner Concert Orchestra went on over the next couple of years to become well known, performing many concerts for good causes throughout Lincolnshire.

 History of the Orchestra

-Martin Kerridge, a current member of the orchestra, has spent many hours researching John Bonner (our founder) with assistance from John Bonner’s nephew, Peter Ward and Stephen Beet, author of “The Better Land – In search of the Lost Boy Sopranos”.
-He has found out about the Orchestra’s history through talking to past members and their families and by researching the archives of the Lincolnshire Echo.
+Martin Kerridge, a current member of the orchestra, has spent many hours researching John Bonner (our founder) with assistance from John Bonner’s nephew, Peter Ward and Stephen Beet, author of “The Better Land – In Search of the Lost Boy Sopranos”.
+He has found out about the Orchestra’s history by talking to past members and their families and by researching the archives of the Lincolnshire Echo.
 What follows is a summary of his research and then an appendix showing images of the actual articles in the newspapers.

 Formation of the Orchestra

-The first performance of the Cooperative Orchestral Society was announced on 20th March 1948 in the public announcements section of the Echo and the review on the 7th April said “… Mr John Bonner who conducted, must have felt well rewarded by the obvious delight of the audience for the hard work he had put into the preparations and it is only to be regretted that the hall was not better filled.
+The first performance of the Cooperative Orchestral Society was announced on 20th March 1948 in the public announcements section of the Echo and the review on the 7th of April said “… Mr John Bonner who conducted, must have felt well rewarded by the obvious delight of the audience for the hard work he had put into the preparations and it is only to be regretted that the hall was not better filled.
 The performance which was arranged by the Lincoln Cooperative Society Education Committee will be repeated tonight.”

-The orchestra was reborn soon after, as on the 14th May 1948 in the “Public Announcements” section of The Echo, the Orchestra advertises a concert under the new name of John Bonner and His Concert Orchestra and by July 1949 it becomes The John Bonner Concert Orchestra.
+The orchestra was reborn soon after, as on the 14th May 1948 in the “Public Announcements” section of The Echo, the Orchestra advertises a concert under the new name of John Bonner and His Concert Orchestra and by July 1949 it became The John Bonner Concert Orchestra.
 From then until July 1950 adverts and reviews of their concerts appear in the Lincolnshire Echo.
-By this time John has moved away to Sheffield, but must have returned for concerts.
+By this time John has moved away to Sheffield but must have returned for concerts.